 The study showed that each five-point rise in BMI, for example from a BMI of 25 to a BMI of 30, increased the odds of Type 2 diabetes by 67% and coronary artery disease by 20%.
 In light of the Mendelian randomization, these increases are thought to be independent of traditional risk factors.
 This means the risks hold true even if the patient has, for example, normal cholesterol, blood pressure and blood sugar.
 Three of the studies analyzed also included stroke as a clinical outcome, but the researchers did not find a significant association between obesity and all-cause stroke.

 “It is very important to recognize that while lifestyle factors certainly contribute to obesity, obesity is not simply a lifestyle choice.
 It is a disease, and there is large genetic influence on your weight,” Dr. Ahmed says.
 “Our data show that nearly 100 genetic variations influence the development of obesity and subsequently increase your risk of heart disease.”

 Obesity rates still on the rise

-According to the CDC, 39.8 percent of U.S. adults are obese.
-Meanwhile, World Health Organization reports 13 percent of the world’s adult population is obese and that the prevalence of obesity has tripled between 1975 and 2016.
+According to the CDC, 39.8% of U.S. adults have obesity.
+Meanwhile, the World Health Organization reports 13% of the world’s adult population has obesity and that the prevalence of obesity has tripled between 1975 and 2016.
 Obesity rates, along with rates of cardiovascular disease and diabetes, are expected to continue to rise, if current trends continue.